-Maltese legislator elected European Parliament president
+Malta legislator becomes 3rd female EU Parliament president

-BRUSSELS (AP) — Roberta Metsola, a Christian Democratic politician from Malta, was elected president of the European Union’s parliament Tuesday, taking over for a 2½-year term following the death of Socialist David Sassoli last week.
+BRUSSELS (AP) — Roberta Metsola, a Christian Democrat from Malta, was elected president of the European Union’s parliament Tuesday, putting women in three of the four biggest jobs in the 27-nation bloc.

-Metsola is only the third woman elected to the post.
+Metsola succeeds Italian Socialist David Sassoli, who died last week.
+She is only the third woman elected to the post.
 Her birthday was Tuesday, and at age 43, she is the European Parliament’s youngest president.

-Sassoli, 65, had been sick for several months, and before his death the Italian politician declined to seek another term.

 Metsola was the candidate of the parliament’s biggest group, and she received 458 of the 616 votes cast Tuesday.
 She had already been acting president since Sassoli’s Jan.
 11 death.

+The European Council, which represents the governments of the 27 member states, is lead by a man, Charles Michel, who as council president hosts the summits of the bloc’s leaders.

+The presidential election for the second half of the legislature had long been planned, but it became more poignant after the death of Sassoli, who had been sick for several months and decided not to seek another 2 1/2-year term.

-She will lead an EU institution which has become more powerful over the years and been instrumental in charting the course of the 27-nation bloc on issues such as the digital economy, climate change and Brexit.
+Metsola will lead an EU institution which has become more powerful over the years and been instrumental in charting the course of the 27-nation bloc on issues such as the digital economy, climate change and Brexit.

-The European Parliament represents the EU’s 450 million citizens and refers to itself as “the heart of European democracy.”

 Known as a committed bridge-builder between parties, Metsola said she would stick to Sassoli’s style of work.